wilhelmsen/python-easy-ftp/README.md

     import easy_ftp

     with easy_ftp.FtpConnection( "ftp://<ftp host name>/ftp/root/path" ) as ftp:
-        ftp.get_filenames( "/ftp/root/path/with/fish/file/" )
+    	 filenames_1 = ftp.get_filenames( "/ftp/root/path/with/fish/file/" )
-        ftp.get_filenames( "with/fish/file/" )
+         filenames_2 = ftp.get_filenames( "with/fish/file/" )

 TODO list
 ---------
-At lot need to be done, but some of the most obvious is:
+A lot needs to be done.
+Some of the most obvious are:

 - Add file sizes from remote files / directories / links.
 - Add other file attributes to the files / directories / links.